MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/lifecycle-services/support-experience.md

 You should receive a confirmation message that states that the issue has been submitted to LCS.
 Users who are in the **Operations users** role are notified that a new issue has been submitted to LCS.
 To view the issue that was submitted, click the **Support** tile in the associated LCS project.

-## Create an issue in the Finance and Operations client (Microsoft Finance and Operations platform update 4 and platform update 3 KB 4010473)
+## Create an issue in the Finance and Operations client (Finance and Operations platform update 4 and platform update 3 KB 4010473)
-If you have not taken platform update 4 for Microsoft Finance and Operations, or if you have not consumed KB 4010473 for platform update 3, complete the procedure in the previous section.
+If you have not taken platform update 4 for Finance and Operations, or if you have not consumed KB 4010473 for platform update 3, complete the procedure in the previous section.
 The Support experience has been updated to show updates that are published by Microsoft.
 In the client, on the top bar, click **?**, and then click **Support**.

-**Important:** If you have an on-premises deployment of Finance and Operations, searching for existing issues and submitting a support incident from the Dynamics 365 for Finance and Operations on-premises client to your Visual Studio Team Services project is disabled.
+**Important:** If you have an on-premises deployment of Finance and Operations, the option to search for existing issues and submit a support incident from the Dynamics 365 for Finance and Operations on-premises client to your Visual Studio Team Services project is not available.

 [![wiki1](./media/wiki1-1024x518.png)](./media/wiki1.png)

-**Note:** If you haven’t already connected to Lifecycle Services (LCS), you will see a dialog to connect.
+**Note:** If you haven’t already connected to Lifecycle Services (LCS), a dialog box will display where you can connect.
 Click the link to connect before proceeding.
     [![wiki2](./media/wiki2.png)](./media/wiki2.png)

 ### Search for a fix

 After you connect to LCS, you can search for existing Microsoft published updates and fixes.
 Enter your issue in the **Search** box and press **Enter**.

 **Note:** If you don't want the functionality to search for existing fixes enabled for all users, you can remove the **SearchExistingFixes** duty from the System user role and add it to only those roles which you want to have this functionality.
 Search results are based on the Microsoft Issue Search data that is relevant to your environment.
-Fixes you have already installed will not be included in your search results.
-To view a specific result, click on the link to view the details.
+Fixes that you have already installed will not be included in your search results.
+To view a specific result, click the link to view the details.

 Based on the duties assigned to you, you will see either the **Download view** or the **Request view**.
-- **Download View:** By default, this view is only available to system administrators.
-From this view, you can directly download the hotfix. **Note:** The duty **DownloadHotfix** controls the ability to directly download fixes from LCS rather than requesting them.
-Only System Administrators will have access to it by default.
-If you want to assign this duty to users other than System Administrators, you can do so by adding the duty to the selected roles.
+- **Download view:** By default, this view is only available to system administrators.
+From this view, you can directly download the hotfix.
+**Note:** The duty **DownloadHotfix** controls the ability to directly download fixes from LCS rather than requesting them.
+Only system administrators will have access to it by default.
+If you want to assign this duty to users other than system administrators, you can do so by adding the duty to the selected roles.
-- **Request View:** By default, this view is available to all users who are not system administrators.
+- **Request view:** By default, this view is available to all users who are not system administrators.
 From this view, you can make a request to download the hotfix.
 After you submit your request to download the hotfix, a work item will be created in the VSTS project that is associated to your LCS project.
-The customer IT admin can view all requested hotfixes by clicking the **Support** tile in LCS and then clicking on the **Hotfix requests** tab.
+The customer IT admin can view all requested hotfixes by clicking the **Support** tile in LCS and then clicking the **Hotfix requests** tab.

-#### Create and submit a new issue
+### Create and submit a new issue

 If you don’t see a fix in the search results, you can create a new issue by clicking **Create**.
-This is same functionality that is available for previous releases and is documented in earlier procedures.
+This is the same functionality that is available for previous releases and is documented in earlier procedures.

 ## Work with issues in LCS
 ### View issues
 In the LCS **Support** tile, issues are stored as work items in the VSTS project that is associated with the LCS project.
 Specifically, issues are stored as work items of the **Issue** or **Impediment** type, depending on the type of VSTS project, in the **AxAndLcsGeneratedIssues** area.
 Every work item of one of those types in that area will be included in the list of issues in the **Support** tile.
 If an issue is modified in VSTS, the changes will be reflected in Support issues.
 Issues can be assigned to any user in the VSTS project.
-Users don't have to have access to LCS to work with issues in VSTS.
+Users don't need to have access to LCS to work with issues in VSTS.

 1. Go to [lcs.dynamics.com,](https://lcs.dynamics.com/en/) and sign in.
-2. Open the LCS project that is associated with the environment you want to view issues for.
+2. Open the LCS project that is associated with the environment that you want to view issues for.
 3. Click the **Support** tile.
 A list of the issues that have been created appears.
 [![LCS-CPS-list](./media/lcs-cps-list-1024x243.png)](./media/lcs-cps-list.png)

 ### Edit issues
 1. In the **Issues** grid, click the title of an issue.
 2. If necessary, sign in to Visual Studio Team Services by using an account that has access to the VSTS project that you set up in the first section of this topic, **Create a Visual Studio Team Services project**.

 **Note:** There is an issue in VSTS, where the link to edit work items doesn't work correctly if sign-in is required.
 If you see the **Assigned to me** query after you sign in to VSTS, go back to LCS, and click the title of the issue in the issue grid again.

 3. The VSTS editor opens.
 Edit the issue, and then save your changes.
-The changes will be reflected in **Support** tile.
+The changes will be reflected in the **Support** tile.

 ### Troubleshoot issues
 **Note:** The information in this section is not applicable to on-premises deployments.